soulwing/prospecto/map-support-outline.md

 ## Applicator Support for Maps

-Should be similar to the existing support for to-many associations when applying view content to a model at a `mapOfObjects` node.
-Probably want some sort of `KeyedToManyAssociationManager` that is similar to the `IndexedToManyAssociationManager`
+### mapOfValues

+When applying view content to a model at a `mapOfValues` node, it should be a matter of implementing a `MapOfValuesApplicator` (in the runtime `applicator` package) that is very similar to the `ArrayOfValuesApplicator`.
+Instead of building a `List` in the `onToModelValue` method, it will instead build a `Map`.

+The body of `ArrayOfValuesApplicator.onToModelValue` can probably be factored out into a common class that can be shared by both the `ArrayOfValuesApplicator` and `MapOfValuesApplicator`, since much of the necessary behavior will be identical.
+This will also provide the single place to implement the recursive evaluation of `BEGIN_OBJECT` and `BEGIN_ARRAY` events that appear in the stream for an array or a map.

+### mapOfObjects

+When applying view content to a model at a `mapOfObjects` node, the necessary support should be similar to the existing support for to-many associations.
+Probably want some sort of `KeyedToManyAssociationManager` that is similar to the `IndexedToManyAssociationManager`.
+Howver, instead of finding associates via an `indexOf` position, it provides methods to get and set map entries by key.
+Reconciling the differences between the map contents received in the view and the map contents of the target model should mostly be a straightforward matter of adding new entries, replacing existing entries, and removing those entries in the model that do not appear in the view.